nand-n/gopher/README.md

 ```

 In the latter case io.Reader is an interface type and any type that implements the Read method with the correct signature is said to satisfy the io.Reader interface

+- In go if the Variable name start wtih capital letter it means it is viewable outside of the package

+# Application